gicentre/elm-vega/docs/walkthrough/README.md

     ]
 ```

-The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `PAggregate Count` instead of a data field name.
+The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `pAggregate Count` instead of a data field name.

 Notice again that sensible defaults are provided for the parts of the specification we didn't specify such as axis titles, colors and number of bins.